Updated: Apr 24

-It is common knowledge that students in general learn at different paces and in different ways, no matter their age, gender or ability.
+It is common knowledge that students learn at different paces and in different ways, no matter their age, gender or ability.
 It is useful for parents and teachers to understand this concept when it comes to teaching and understanding a child.
 Personalised learning in education is an approach that tailors learning for each child to accommodate their individual strengths, needs, skills and interests.
 This can be given through a learning plan based on what the student is comfortable with, taking into consideration their preferred learning methods and their current knowledge.
 It must be noted this does not replace intervention programmes that a few schools use.

 Picture this.
 You are sitting in a classroom with your teacher going through the long division method of “DMSB”.
 You look around as your classmates are attempting a question on their mini-whiteboards.
 The child next to you has just finished and is jumping up and down with their hand up waiting to be picked on by the teacher to share their answer whereas the child behind you has not even picked up their pen and is instead daydreaming out the window.
 Teachers have been using different methods of engagement when teaching for many years but there is no “one size fits all” approach that will guarantee each child will understand a new method at the same time as another child in the class.
 Personalised learning means the teacher guides the students on their own journeys by meeting their strengths, needs and skills.
 In this scenario, a few children may learn by writing it out themselves or going through the method using other visual resources.
 This can also work alongside intervention programmes to best suit each student as the concept of division may already be an area to develop.

 Personalised learning means that all students are understood, will learn in their own way and promotes engagement in their learning.
 This ensures that those who are struggling get the attention they need.
 If this “one size fits all” method continues, students who are already struggling will be needing to “catch up” every year.

 Benefits of Personalised Learning